hryungk/SuperMario/README.md

   * The player should be able to kill Goomba by hitting the brick from the bottom.

   * Mushroom should change direction when hit by the jumping bricks.

+- Big Pusheen crushes the bricks when jumping to the bottom of them.

+- When goomba dies with an indirect hit, it has a jumping effect to fall to the bottom of the screen.

 Essential features to be added soon:

-- Big Pusheen crushes the bricks when jumping to the bottom of them.

 Minor features to be added:

 - Add acceleration effect in x direction

-- When player or goomba dies, it has a jumping effect to fall to the bottom of the screen.
+- When the player dies, it has a jumping effect to fall to the bottom of the screen.